codophobic/verse/README.md

-### `A user can create a note,delete and edit existing notes.
-Also user can upload files(The uploaded files are stored in uploads folder in server)`
+**A user can create a note,delete and edit existing notes.<br/>
+ Also user can upload files(The uploaded files are stored in uploads folder in server)**

 ### `Steps to run the application:`